Opening Hours: 8.30 am - 6.30 pm

 Call the Cathedral on 01874 623857 and speak with one of the clergy.

-The loss of a loved one can be a difficult time, and the Cathedral clergy are there to offer help, comfort and support.
+The death of a loved one is a difficult time and the Cathedral clergy are here to offer help, comfort, prayers and support before, during and after the funeral.

 The Cathedral can also be used for other ceremonies.
 Please contact the office to make an enquiry.